ava-labs/avalanche-docs/docs/overview/getting-started/virtual-machines.md

 ## Building on Virtual Machines

-Most blockchain ecosystems require developers to implement their applications in the rulesets and technologies that are native to them.
+Most blockchain ecosystems require developers to implement their applications in the rule sets and technologies that are native to them.
 As an example, most ecosystems only support a single language native to them with which you can build your Dapp.